vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Setup a network with 5 validators such that 3 of them have 70% of the voting power.
 Note: this is done by delegating 70% of the total stake to them.
   * Take a checkpoint
   * Restore from the checkpoint – starting only the 3 nodes with the 70% stake.
-  * Verfiy that after the restore the network should be able to proceed generating blocks although with slower pace.
+  * Verify that after the restore the network should be able to proceed generating blocks although with slower pace.
 4. Missing validators stop the network (<a name="0069-VCBS-049" href="#0069-VCBS-049">0069-VCBS-049</a>):
   * Setup a network with 5 validators with equal delegation to them.
   * Verify before the checkpoint that the voting power of all of them is equal.
   * Take a checkpoint.
   * Restart the network starting only 3 of the validators.
   * Restore from the checkpoint.
-  * Verfiy the network is not be able to produce blocks.
+  * Verify the network is not able to produce blocks.